tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 rarely backed up with any formal copyright license.
-As the field grew this was first formalised in the 1980s by Richard Stallman who formed the Free Software Foundation and defined "Free Software" as software which stated the Free Software was defined by software which respected users freedoms by giving users:
+As the field grew this was first formalised in the 1980s by Richard Stallman who formed the Free Software Foundation and defined "Free Software" as software which which respects users freedoms by granting them four freedoms:

 1. The freedom to run the program as you wish, for any purpose.
 2. The freedom to study how the program works, and change it so it does your computing as you wish.
 Access to the source code is a precondition for this.